I encountered some issues with my ost-file and so I scanned it for errors with

 When all you have is an ost-file and

-scanpst.exe can’t fix it and you can’t access your email account via Outlook at the moment anymore either (or use Outlook Web Mail as an alternative), then you could consider using a 3rd party repair and recover utility which can convert your ost-fle into a pst-file.
+scanpst.exe can’t fix it and you can’t access your email account via Outlook at the moment anymore either (or use Outlook on the Web (OWA) as an alternative), then you could consider using a 3rd party repair and recover utility which can convert your ost-fle into a pst-file.

 There are various tools out there which claim to be able to do this but not all of them are legit.
 Trustworthy tools which I’ve used before are:

-All of them offer a trial mode to see if they can actually recover the data from your ost-file and can convert the data to a pst-file.
+As some corruptions are more severe than others, all of them offer a trial mode to see if they can actually recover the data from your ost-file and can convert the data into a usable pst-file.